 My rambles through some of the recent linguistics literature, and into the undergrowth of conversational databases, searching for English, have been somewhat random, but I have tried to give them a unifying theme.
-First and foremost, I hope they have been interesting-more than that, fascinating-for if language analysis fails to fascinate us, something is seriously rotten in the state of Denmark-and I learnt that lesson from a Dane, Otto Jespersen, whose papers on language never failed to fascinate.
-Secondly, although the anecdotal nature of my illustrations do not add up to a seriously informative treatment, with full classifications and statistical support, I do hope they identify areas of particular neglect in our English language studies, and suggest the fruitfulness of these topics for further work.
-And lastly, there is a serious applied intent to my discussion for if a student is brought closer to the realities of language, there follows almost inevitably a greater sense of relevance, purposefulness, and motivation.
-My paper, if you so wish to interpret it, is a reaction to the somewhat sterile presentation of the language which I so often see in textbooks and curriculum documents.
-From another point of view, it is an attempt to indicate to those who have to put language curricula into practice, at whatever level in ELT classrooms, that there is a great deal to be gained by being prepared to leave the beaten track, as H.V.
-Morton did.
-I hope the examples I have used illustrate my conviction that, notwithstanding its theoretical manoeuverings and terminological idiosyncrasies, an awareness of the questions and findings of linguistic research can help turn our language study into what it should be-a voyage of discovery.
+First and foremost, I hope they have been interesting - more than that, fascinating - for if language never failed to fascinate us, something is seriously rotten in the state of Denmark - and I learned that lesson from a Dane, Otto Jespersen, whose papers on language never fail to fascinate.
+Secondly, although the anecdotal nature of my illustrations do not add up to a seriously informative lecture, with full classifications and statistical support, I do hope they identify areas of particular neglect in our English language studies, and suggest the fruitfulness of these topics for further work.
+And lastly, there is a serious applied intent to talk, for if a student is brought closer to the realities of language, there follows almost inevitably a greater sense of relevance, purposefulness, and motivation.
+Such points were so often emphasized by Andrew Wilkinson.
+I recall one vivid passage in The Foundations of Language where - he is talking about disadvantaged children, but the observation applies in principle to all of us, students and teachers alike - he reflects on those who ' are unaware of the possibilities of language.
+They imperfectly appreciate the nature, the uses, and the joy of language.
+They have a jewel which is worth a fortune, which can be worked to a rare edge of precision, which can be cut to many-faceted beauty; and they are playing marbles with it in the backyard' (p.139).
+I wish I had written that.

+My talk, if you so wish to interpret it, is a reaction to the somewhat sterile presentation of the language which I so often see in textbooks and curriculum documents, and which Andrew also often castigated through his distinction between 'the interesting' and 'the dull' (ibid. p.199) From another point of view, it is an attempt to indicate to those who have to put language curricula into practice, at whatever level - ELT classrooms, lower school, sixth form, university - that there is a great deal to be gained by being prepared to leave the beaten track, as H V Morton did.
+I personally have much to be grateful for to those linguists who have gone ahead and erected signposts, and I hope the examples I have used today illustrate my conviction that, notwithstanding its theoretical manoeuvrings and terminological idiosyncrasies, an awareness of the questions and findings of linguistic research can help turn our language study into what it should be, a voyage of discovery.
 There is a risk.
-Our exploration might, as Horatio warns Hamlet in a panic, 'tempt [us] toward the flood . . . deprive [our] sovereignty of reason, And draw [us] into madness'.
+Our exploration might, as Horatio warns Hamlet in a panic, 'tempt (us) toward the flood ... deprive (our) sovereignty of reason, And draw (us) into madness'.
 But, as we all know, there are more things in heaven and earth than were dreamt of in his philosophy.